jaylogue/pdp1105-console-adapter-v2/README.md

 When the Console Adapter receives a Line Coding request it adjusts the configuration of the console UART and baud clock generator to match the requested data rate and serial format.
 Serial configuration changes happen on the fly and can be made at any time.
 If desired, the auxiliary terminal interface can also be set to automatically adjust to the new configuration.

 The choice to dynamically adjust the serial configuration based on a request from the host can be enabled or disabled independently for both the SCL and auxiliary terminal ports.
 When this feature is disabled, the serial configuration is controlled by a setting in the Console Adapter's settings menu.
-These settings are persisted in FLASH and survive adapter reboots.
+These settings are persisted in flash and survive adapter reboots.

 ### Status LEDs